 I headed to the main road from where I was staying and took a left.
-Since I was in what I thought was the ‘city center’, I figured this would take me to the main sights.
-Not knowing what the main sights actually were, I ended up somewhere, in the 10th Microdistrict, wandering around and thinking that maybe this was Bishkek’s city center.
+Since I was in what I thought was the ‘city center’, I figured this would take me to the main and to many of the best things to do in Bishkek.

 It was pretty.
 The mountains in the background as I walked up the street is an image that will remain in my mind forever.
 It was cold but everything was so new to me that I didn’t care.

 I later learned that I had been hanging in and around the 10th Microdistrict in Bishkek, not the city center.
 I eventually made my way to the city center multiple times, but I always found myself heading back out to that microrayon to eat and hang out.
 It became my comfort zone, in a way.

 When I moved to Kazakhstan for the second half of 2016, I had to make visa runs to Bishkek every fifteen days.
 Only twice did I ever leave Bishkek during these many, many stints.

 My travels went awry due to taxi woes and what not in Kazakhstan late in 2016 and I longed for something familiar with less low-level corruption.
 I broke down in tears and had no idea what to do.
 While my time in Kazakhstan had come to an abrupt end at that time, I couldn’t leave the region for another week.
 I unapologetically packed up all of my belongings and flew to Bishkek after refusing to take a marshrutka from a near accident in one the week before in between Kazakhstan and Kyrgyzstan.
 I mentally stuck a middle finger up at Kazakhstan and knew in my heart that it would be a while before I returned.